csc-training/geocomputing/pdal/README.md

 2. Load necessary modules (geo-env)
 3. Run pdal\_ground.py script using python (python pdal\_ground.py)
 4. Take a look at the plot you created (for example copy the plot to your local computer)
-5. If you have time, construct an array job to create similar plots for all 4 files.

 ``` python
 # -*- coding: utf-8 -*-